History of the Texas Panhandle War Memorial

 The second meeting of the Citizens Memorial Committee was held on April 23, 1992, for the final agreement that the project would be undertaken by the local VVA chapter.
 It was also agreed that the first step would be to get the approval of the Randall County Commissioners Court.
 Present at this meeting were Pete Garcia, Terry Kirby, Richard Izatt, Will Willis, L.D.
 Weeks, C.W.
 McMenamy, John Dodson, Arthur Ware and Ernie Houdashell.

-On April 27, 1992, Chapter 297 of Viet Nam Veterans of America submitted a proposal to the Commissions Court in Canyon, Texas.
+On April 27, 1992, Chapter 297 of Viet Nam Veterans of America submitted a proposal to the Randall County Commissions Court.
 The Commissioners gave the project approval with a unanimous vote.
 It was expressed that the project would be undertaken at the annex property with the understanding that it would be at no cost to the residents of Randall County.

-On June 9, 1992, Pete Garcia, Richard Izatt and John Dodson met with the Amarillo City Council members and received their support for the project.
+On June 9, 1992, Pete Garcia, Richard Izzat, and John Dodson met with the Amarillo City Council members and received their support for the project.

 On March 30, 1994, the Texas Panhandle War Memorial Committee submitted Articles of Incorporation to the Texas Secretary of State to be incorporated as the Texas Panhandle War Memorial Foundation, Inc. (TPWMFI).
 Approval as a nonprofit entity was received on April 11, 1994.